MOOCK LECTURES |

 var requiredVersion = 4;

-change the number 4 to the version of flash you require on your site (must be a number between 2 and 5).
+to the version of flash you require on your

-7. decide how you want to deliver your content. there are two options:
+if you want to deliver your content

-var flashPage = "movie.html"
+file locations for your content pages. var flashPage = "movie.html"

 var noFlashPage = "noflash.html"